 Click on in main rundown screen to view/save total rundowns.

-A dialog box will open that allows you to choose the download format, either a CSV file or a TW4 file.
-The CSV file includes rundown data in tab separated variables and can be viewed using Excel or opened it text editor such as Notepad.
-The raw data can be imported to Excel to build graphs, charts etc. Contact AIMCO Technical Service for pre-made Torque and Angle Templates.
+Then click on result-73-3,csv on the PC to save or open the file using a text editor such as Notepad.
+The format of the Rundown file is tab separated variables and can be viewed using Excel.
+The raw data can now be imported to Excel to build graphs, charts etc. Contact AIMCO Technical Service for pre-made Torque and Angle Templates.